sesopenko/how_sean_uses_comfyui/README.md

 * [GMFSS_Fortuna](https://github.com/98mxr/GMFSS_Fortuna)
   * create a python venv: `python -m venv venv`
   * `pip install -r requirements.txt`
+  * Use the `--fp16` flag on nvidia cards with tensor cores to run in 16 bit mode and perform floating point math at almost 2x the speed.
   * I may have done some other things to get nvidia cuda working, I don't remember.
 I may have installed torch-gpu using pip?
 * [ImageMagick](https://imagemagick.org/script/download.php#windows) for batch downsizing.
+  * Can use a trilinear filter for downsizing huge images to reasonable sizes for online sharing (ie: x4 upscale down to 1080p)
 * [Adobe Premiere](https://www.adobe.com/ca/products/premiere.html).
 I used Sony Vegas for a little while but it's garbage compared to premiere.
 Take advantage of student/educator pricing if you can, you save a lot of money!
 * [python 3.10](https://www.python.org/downloads/) (some tooling doesn't yet work with 3.11 and later)
 * [ImageMagick](https://imagemagick.org/script/download.php#windows) for image resizing with good filters.